NCAR/MPAS-Workflow/README.md

 Double-click an individual suite in order to see detailed information or navigate between suites using the drop-down menus.
 From the GUI, it is easy to perform actions on the entire suite or individual tasks, e.g., hold, resume, kill, trigger.
-It is also possible to interrogate the real-time progress the cylc tasks being executed and, in some cases, the next tasks that will be triggered.
+It is also possible to interrogate the real-time progress of the cylc tasks being executed, and in some cases the next tasks that will be triggered.
 There are multiple views available, including a flow chart view that is useful for new users to learn the dependencies between tasks.